dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 With macOS Monterey, Apple removed Graphics Drivers for both Intel Ivy Bride and Nvidia Kepler.
 To re-enable acceleration, simply run the Post Install Root Volume patches.

 Once rebooted, acceleration will be re-enabled as well as brightness control for laptops.

+## Black Screen on MacBookPro11,3 in macOS Monterey

+Due to Apple dropping Nvidia Kepler support in macOS Monterey, [MacBookPro11,3's GMUX has difficulties switching back to the iGPU to display macOS correctly.](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/522) To work-around this issue, boot the MacBookPro11,3 in Safe Mode and once macOS is installed, run OCLP's Post Install Root Patches to enable GPU Acceleration for the Nvidia dGPU.

+* Safe Mode can be started by holding Shift+Enter when selecting macOS Monterey in OCLP's Boot Menu.